Waldensians: Teachings

 They also rejected a number of concepts that were widely held in Christian Europe of the era.
-For example, the Waldensians held that temporal offices and dignities were not meant for preachers of the Gospel; that relics were no different from any other bones and should not be regarded as special or holy; that pilgrimage served only to spend one's money; that flesh might be eaten any day if one's appetite served one; that holy water was no more efficacious than rain water; and that prayer was just as effectual if offered in a church or a barn.
-They were accused, moreover, of having scoffed at the doctrine of transubstantiation, and of having spoken blasphemously of the Catholic Church as the harlot of the Apocalypse.
-They rejected what they perceived as the idolatry of the Catholic Church and considered the Papacy as the Antichrist of Rome.
+For example, the Waldensians held that temporal offices and dignities were not meant for preachers of the Gospel; that relics were no different from any other bones and should not be regarded as special or holy; that pilgrimage served only to spend one's money; that meat might be eaten any day if one's appetite served one; that holy water was no more efficacious than rain water; and that prayer was just as effectual if offered in a church or a barn.

+Some beliefs attributed to early Waldensians may have come from fabricated documents for polemic purposes, for example by English Puritan diplomat Samuel Morland, some of whose sources were immediately lost and anachonistic.
+These beliefs have early Waldensians speaking of the Catholic Church as the harlot of the Apocalypse, rejecting what they perceived as the idolatry of the Catholic Church and considered the papacy as the Antichrist of Rome.
+From Morland also comes the information that the early Waldensians rejected purgatory.
+These influenced Victorian views of the Waldensians, and the development of a myth or hypothesis of an earlier proto-Protestant community, the Vaudois.

+The characterization of the early Waldensians as proto-Protestants has been questioned by modern scholars: while they may have had a form of sola scriptura they did not embrace sola fide in their view of justification; some emphasized a born-again experience.